 The minute your group walks up the stairs to the doors of The Kansas African American Museum (TKAAM) and enters into this historic and authentic Wichita museum, your attendees will know they are about to embark on a cultural journey and a trip through history.

-The museum provides a culminating experience of people, pride and place.
+The museum tells the story of the local African American experience in Wichita and the people who helped shape the city.
+It’s a regional arts and cultural museum dedicated to the education, identification, acquisition, research, collection, exhibition and preservation of art reflective of African American life and culture.
+It provides a culminating experience of people, pride and place.
 “At TKAAM, we celebrate the richness of the African American experience and its indelible influence on American culture, tradition, language, music and art that continues to define our country today,” said Denise Sherman, executive director of TKAAM.
 “Centered around the African American experience, the museum is a cultural hub for innovative collaboration, familial and historic storytelling, thought provoking exhibits, highly sought-after collections and interactive continuous learning.”

 With two meeting rooms and a welcoming gallery to gather in, it serves as a great breakout or offsite space.
 The largest meeting room can accommodate 125 guests and the largest banquet room has a capacity of 100.

-Groups can expect to learn more about the African American experience in Wichita and the state of Kansas through the main gallery exhibition, “Journey Through Kansas,” “Defining Black Wichita Pt 1 & 2” and the Kansas African American History Trail exhibition.
-Upon request, the visit can be led by the museum’s education director or a docent.
+Groups can expect to learn more about the African American experience in Wichita and the state of Kansas through the main gallery exhibition, “Journey Through Kansas,” and others.
+Upon request, the visit can be led the museum’s education director or a docent.
 Additionally, TKAAM offers comprehensive self-guided tours, which allows visitors to learn and enjoy the exhibitions at their own pace.

 Please note: Some of these images were taken before COVID-19 and may not reflect current safety protocols and local ordinances such as the wearing of face masks/coverings and social distancing.